RushP7/Camera-Driver-Memory-Translation/README.md

 # Camera-Driver-Memory-Translation
-Memory translation functions for ARDUCam and OV5642
+Memory translation functions for ArduCAM and OV5642